-Mergers & Acquisition There is an age-old equation “One plus one makes three”, which explains the key principle behind mergers and acquisition.
+This is an outline on Mergers and Acquisition.
+There is an age-old equation “One plus one makes three”, which explains the key principle behind mergers and acquisitions.
 In today’s market, the main objective of the firm is to make profits and create shareholder wealth.
-A merger is an absorption of one or more companies by a single existing company.
+A merger is the absorption of one or more companies by a single existing company.
 Acquisition occurs when one company takes over another and completely establishes itself as the new owner.

-Mergers and Acquisition in 2013 as a growth strategy have has gained spurt because of increased deregulation, privatization, globalization and liberalization adopted by several companies all over the world.
-Mergers and acquisition have become an important medium to expand product portfolio, enter new markets, and acquire new technology, gain access to research and development and gain access to resources which would enable the company to compete on global scale.
+Mergers and Acquisitions in 2019 as a growth strategy have gained spurt because of increased deregulation, privatization, globalization, and liberalization adopted by several companies all over the world.
+Mergers and acquisitions have become an important medium to expand product portfolio, enter new markets, acquire new technology, gain access to research and development and gain access to resources that would enable the company to compete on a global scale.

 Mergers and Acquisition Motives

 There are four main motives for a firm to execute M&A

 - Quick growth comes through Mergers and Acquisition.

 - Economics of scale may be gained through M & A.

 - More access to a capital market, would in the future lead to a lesser cost of capital.